Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees

 Traditionally (and exclusively as far as we know), flow and diffusion models have relied on deep neural networks.
-Instead, our method relies on Gradient-boosted Trees (GBTs) to estimate the flow or score-function.
+Instead, our method relies on Gradient-boosted Trees (GBTs) to estimate the vector field or score-function.
 We explain the details of our method below (see also Figure \ref{fig:expectation_approx} for an illustration of the method).